 Bake for 24-28 minutes until the top dough is baked through.

 I was given product samples and compensated by Campbell’s Soup Company in order to create and share this fun Halloween idea with you.
-You can find a wonderful variety of Campbell’s new products that make dinner prep super easy including Apple Bourbon Pulled Pork, Tavern Style Pot Roast, and Hawaiian Pork sauces.

 The pouch of Cheesy Broccoli Chicken Oven Sauce that I used for this recipe can also just be poured over chicken and broccoli and baked in a dish for a super easy entree.
 The new sauces can be used to create lots of delicious Campbell recipes.
 You can follow Campbell’s on Facebook and Instagram @Campbells.